 Most runners don’t like the idea of taking a break from running.
 Unfortunately, often times the reason we are taking a break is because of an injury.
 However, there are many other reasons to take a break.
 By listening to our bodies and taking breaks when necessary, we are less likely to experience injury or burnout and will be more likely to make progress with our running!

 Unfortunately, runners often experience injuries that lead to time off from running.
 However, the sooner you stop running, the quicker your injury will heal! (usually) Rather than run through pain, back off and spend some time cross-training.
-A few days off running is better than a few weeks- or months- off.
+A few days off running is better than a few weeks- or months- off (as I’ve learned from the past!)

 Do you run when you’re sick?
 Some illnesses like a cold can be run through, but others require some time off.
 I’m at a point where I rest if I am not feeling well.
-I need to save my energy to chase after my 1 year old!
+I need to save my energy to chase after my kids!

 After a hard race it’s a good idea to take at least a few days off of running!
 Even if you have another race coming up, you won’t lose your fitness.
 It’s better to be recovered than to risk overtraining.